USAJOBS/help-center/faq/job-announcement/bargaining-units.md

 tags: [bargaining unit, union, job announcement, conditions of employment]
 ---

-A bargaining unit position is a position that is represented by a labor union.
-More than half of the Federal government is covered by bargaining units, allowing unions to negotiate over various conditions of employment.
-They don’t generally negotiate compensation or other matters deemed to be in management’s sole prerogative.
+Some job announcements may say "This is a bargaining unit position".
+A bargaining unit position is a job that is represented by a labor union.
+Bargaining units cover more than half of the jobs in the Federal Government.
+Labor unions negotiate various conditions of employment for these jobs, however they don’t generally negotiate compensation or other matters that the management team deems to be their sole prerogative.

-You must be in a recognized bargaining unit to join the union.
-However, you do not need to be a dues-paying union member if you are in a bargaining unit.
+If your job is in a bargaining unit, you don't have to join the union.
+However, if you want to join a union, your job must be in a recognized bargaining unit.

-A job announcement may indicate: "This is a bargaining unit position".

 ### Appeal rights

-A bargaining unit position may be required to use a negotiated grievance procedure.
+Typically, you need to be in a bargaining unit job if you want to file a complaint using the negotiated grievance procedure.

 ## Additional resources